qmk/qmk_firmware/docs/feature_encoders.md

 # Encoders

-Basic (EC11/similar) encoders are supported by adding this to your `rules.mk`:
+Basic (EC11 compatible) encoders are supported by adding this to your `rules.mk`:

 ```make
 ENCODER_ENABLE = yes